Summer at Souter

 This year, Souter's Summer of sport is bigger and better than ever!
 You'll find free sports activities and taster sessions for all ages every weekday in the Foghorn Field.

-On some days we'll be joined by local sports clubs sharing top tips (watch this space), while regular activities include archery, badminton, orienteering, rounders, tennis and volleyball.
+On some days we'll be joined by local sports clubs sharing top tips, including Durham Cricket Board, Newcastle Vikings Handball Club and Boldon Netball Club, while regular activities include archery, badminton, orienteering, rounders, tennis and volleyball.
 We'll be on hand to help you try something new and improve your skills.

 If you like a taste of adventure, we've teamed up with Cullercoats Bike and Kayak to offer two exciting new events - Coasteering (age 12+) and Extreme rockpooling (age 8-14).
 Explore Souter's rocky coastline from the water, swimming, splashing and channeling your inner water baby.